suhock/php-dependency-injection/README.md

 configuration.
 For example, you might want a separate `Settings` object for different areas of your application.
 Keyed services let you add multiple factories for a class under distinct keys and then retrieve or inject a specific one.
 Keys can be strings or enum values.
-To help ease analysis and future refactorings, enums or string-typed constants are recommended.

 A keyed service is resolved only by its exact key.
 If the container has no service under the requested key, it will throw a `ClassNotFoundException` rather than falling back to the unkeyed service.
-A class may have both an unkeyed service and any number of keyed services; they are independent of one another.
+A class may have both an unkeyed service and any number of keyed services since they are independent of one another.

 ```php
 class ContainerBuilder